Biden says 2024 reelection run depends on his health

 "Yes, but look, I'm a great respecter of fate," Biden answered.
 "Fate has intervened in my life many, many times.
 If I'm in the health I'm in now—if I'm in good health—then, in fact, I would run again."

+"Well, I mean, I can't speak to a conversation that the vice president and the president have," Jean-Pierre said at the time.
+"I could only say what and reiterate what Jen [Psaki] has said, and what the president has said himself, that he is planning to run for reelection in 2024.
+I don't have any more to add."

-Muir then asked whether Biden would run again if Trump were to oppose him again in 2024.
+Muir also asked whether Biden would run again if Trump were to oppose him in 2024.

 CLICK HERE TO GET THE FOX NEWS APP